ChristianLech/DynZabbix/README.md

 # CURLZabbix
-Zabbix Discovery and Template to check HTTP code on dynamic list of URLs
+Zabbix Discovery and Template to check HTTP code on dynamic list of URLs (or other stuff ;)

 ## Part I : the OS